Imperial Computer Science Entry Requirements

 That’s everything you need to know about the entry requirements for Computing at Imperial College London.
 International students must also provide an English Language Proficiency Test result if English is not their first language; however, there are no other significant requirements beyond this.

-There are a lot of steps to applying for this course, but remember that these steps are all standard for medicine degrees in the UK.
-Writing a great Personal Statement and performing well in the TMUA will ensure you stand out from the rest of the application.
+There are a lot of steps to applying for this course, but remember that these steps are all standard for computer science degrees in the UK.
+Writing a great Personal Statement and performing well in the TMUA will help you stand out from the competition.

-However, with how competitive the course is, you may be looking for support during this process.
-Thankfully, at UniAdmissions, we’re experts in getting applicants into their dream courses at Oxford Cambridge and Imperial.
-Our dedicated Imperial Programme offers everything you need to be prepared for each stage of the application process and will triple your chances of earning your offer.
+However, with how challenging the application process is, you may be looking for support.
+Thankfully, at UniAdmissions, we’re experts in getting applicants into their dream courses at top UK universities.
+Our Imperial Computer Science Full-Blue Programme offers everything you need to be prepared for each stage of the application process and will quadruple your chances of earning your offer.
 To learn how you can enrol, book a free consultation to speak with our friendly admissions team.

 Our expert tutors will guide you to Imperial Computing success